Building Safer Communities

 - To support the larger project, the following will also occur in Year One:

 - Develop a program data collection and evaluation framework

 - Develop a sustainability strategy to preserve the program beyond the duration of federal funding

-Throughout years two to four, we will focus on formalizing and implementing programs, services and initiatives for youth gun and gang prevention and intervention.
+Throughout years two and three, we will focus on formalizing and implementing programs, services and initiatives for youth gun and gang prevention and intervention.
 This work will include, but is not limited to, the following:

 - Public awareness and education initiatives